GradyConwell/resumeSite/ResumeWebsite/src/projects/3dprinter.md

 In its most enduring configuration, my printer has contributed parts to almost every project I’ve undertaken, from high school competition robotics to countless revisions of packaging for tiny pencil parts.

-At the end of the day, I’m grateful that my younger self’s naïve and ambitious printer project—enabled by a once-in-a-lifetime global—was a gateway drug to mechatronics and engineering design.
+At the end of the day, I’m grateful that my younger self’s naïve and ambitious printer project—enabled by a once-in-a-lifetime global crisis—was a gateway drug to mechatronics and engineering design.

 <img src="/assets/images/printer_toolhead.jpeg" alt="high flow toolhead mounted in a custom 3d printer" title="Toolhead">